nickjj/orats/README.md

 Orats will automatically start your server (you can turn this off with a flag) and also run database migrations or generators depending on what you're doing.

 In order to do this it must know your postgres location, username and password.
-By default it will use localhost for the *location* and *postgres* as the username but if you need to supply those values because yours are different you can use `--pg-location=foo` and `--pg-username=bar`.
+By default it will use localhost for the *location* and *postgres* as the username but if you need to supply those values because yours are different you can use `--pg-location foo` and `--pg-username bar`.

 ##### What is `--skip-galaxy`?